AccelerationConsortium/open-alex-project/readme.md

 3. Option 3: Same Topics: Compares SDL papers against non-SDL papers from the same research topics.
 4. Option 4: SDL vs AI Papers: Compares SDL papers against AI papers (excluding any papers that are both SDL and AI).
 5. Option 5: SDL vs Robotics Papers: Compares SDL papers against Robotics papers (excluding any papers that are both SDL and Robotics).
-6. Option 6: Same Journals AND Topics: Compares SDL papers against non-SDL papers that match both the same journals AND the same topics.
+6. Option 6: Same Journals and Topics: Compares SDL papers against non-SDL papers that match both the same journals AND the same topics.
+7. Option 7: SDL vs (AI and Robotics) papersL Compares SDL papers against non-SDL papers that are both robotics and AI papers.

 ## Running the Script